Oxygen Isotope Ratios in Hydrogen-Deficient Carbon Stars: A Correlation with Effective Temperature and Implications for White Dwarf Merger Outcomes: Abundance Analysis

 \subsubsection{Dust Dilution}

-RCB stars show an infrared (IR) excess due to the presence of warm circumstellar dust \citep{feast1997,Garcia-Hernandez2009,tisserand2012}.
+{RCB stars show an infrared (IR) excess due to the presence of warm circumstellar dust \citep{feast1997,Garcia-Hernandez2009,tisserand2012}.
 This is expected to contribute an additional continuum flux component that has a veiling effect over photospheric absorption lines, resulting in the lines appearing weaker than they actually are.
-This effect is evident in the spectrum of the IRAS 1813+ shown in Figures \ref{fig:CN} and \ref{fig:CO}.
-As discussed in Section \ref{sec:observations}, this star was in a decline of $\Delta V \approx 1$ mag from its maximum luminosity, indicating that a fresh dust ejection episode from this star has severely diluted the photospheric spectrum.
-This phenomenon is also expected to weaken the lines of the other RCB stars in our sample by a lesser extent, but this is an effect that we are unable to correct for.
-It is likely that the derived absolute abundances for these stars are slightly underestimated due to this effect, but the oxygen isotope ratios should be unaffected.
+This effect is evident in the spectrum of IRAS 1813+ shown in Figures \ref{fig:CN} and \ref{fig:CO}.
+As discussed in Section \ref{sec:observations}, this star was in a decline of $\Delta V \approx 1$ mag from its maximum luminosity, indicating that a fresh dust ejection episode from this star {has led to a diluted} photospheric spectrum, compounding the effects of the existing circumstellar dust shell.
+This dust shell is also expected to weaken the lines of the other RCB stars in our sample, but it is an effect that is difficult to estimate and correct for.
+We would require spectral energy distributions (SEDs) from the same epoch as the spectra, along with accurate models of the properties of the dust shell, which is beyond the scope of this work.}